alkohout/alkohout.github.io/_posts/2025-03-27-data_collection.md

 	   This time we returned to East Antarctica, but during the 2019/20 summer season instead of Spring.
 	   These buoys survived a surprisingly long time given there were deployed on summer sea ice.
 	   All units were deployed via crane.
-	   More information, data downloads and publication links can be found on <a href="https://data.mendeley.com/datasets/22hpw2xn3x/1"> Mendeley</a>.  </p>
+	   More information, data downloads and publication links can be found on <a href="https://data.mendeley.com/datasets/22hpw2xn3x/1" target="_blank"> Mendeley</a>.  </p>
         </div>
        </div>
     </section>